genouest/biomaj-docker/README.md

 # Running

-Execute docker-compose to launch all services
+Execute docker-compose to launch all services.

+you need to create a .env file in docker-composE.yml directory with:

+    BIOMAJ_DIR=/..path_to.../biomaj-docker
+    BIOMAJ_USER_PASSWORD=biomaj_user_default_password

+By default, subdirectory *biomaj* is mounted as the biomaj data in the container (/var/lib/biomaj).
+It expects to match the global.properties configuration (sub directories db, conf, process, ...)

+Logs can be found in /var/log/biomaj in containers

 # Config